dotnet/roslynator/docs/refactorings/ReplaceIfElseWithSwitch.md

 Id | RR0133
 Title | Replace if\-else with switch statement
 Syntax | if statement
-Enabled by Default | yes
+Scope | top if keyword or selected if statement Enabled by Default | yes

 ### Usage